AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-whoops-error-in-task-header.md

 ---
-title: "Tasks: [!UICONTROL Whoops] error in task header"
+title: 'Tasks: [!UICONTROL Whoops] error in task header'
-description: "When a user views a task, the task header does not contain any information.
-Instead, the user sees a Whoops message."
+description: When a user views a task, the task header does not contain any information.
+Instead, the user sees a Whoops message.
 hidefromtoc: yes
 feature: Tasks
+exl-id: 2bcbceb4-0618-44d6-9855-8c084fb8abe9
 ---
 # Tasks: "[!UICONTROL Whoops]" error in task header

 >[!NOTE]